Introduction to Patents

 Under the Patent Box scheme, a company can apply a lower rate of corporation tax to profits earned from its patented inventions.

-This is an opt-in scheme that can reduce corporation tax payable from 19% to 10% on profits made by any company in the UK that can be attributed to qualifying patents.
-This relief has been introduced on a sliding scale over 5 years, starting at 60% and reaching 100% in 2017.
+This is an opt-in scheme that can reduce corporation tax payable from 25% to 10% on profits made by any company in the UK that can be attributed to qualifying patents.

 If you hold eligible patents or patent applications or exclusively license patents, then you may be able to reduce your corporation tax bill by using the Patent Box.
 Eligible patents include among others, those granted by the EPO and UKIPO.
 As an opt-in scheme you must elect in in writing within two years of the end of the accounting period.